c0ntinua/c0ntinua/README.md

 I'd love to collaborate on projects or just talk about code, math, or art.
 You can reach me at sc0tzwEi@proton.me

-For those with the resources and inclination, you can //www.buymeacoffee.com/sc0tzwEi
+For those with the resources and inclination, you can support me here: //www.buymeacoffee.com/sc0tzwEi

 Here's a little art made with code in this repo: